jeewalaladka101-rgb/first-repo_demo/README.md

 # first-repo_demo
-This is my frst git repository
+This is my first git repository